GAM-team/GAM/docs/Users-Group-Membership.md

         [(domain <DomainName>)|(customerid <CustomerID>)]
         [roles <GroupRoleList>] countsonly
 ```
+By default, all groups to which a member belongs are displayed, these options allow selection of subsets of groups:
+* `domain <DomainName>` - Limit display to groups in the domain `<DomainName>` of which they are a member
+* `customerid <CustomerID>` - For resellers, display all groups in a resold workspace of which they are a member
+* `roles <GroupRoleList>` - Limit display to those groups for which the user has a specific role

 ### Display group counts in CSV format
 There is one row per user displaying the number of groups, by role, to which a user belongs.